-10. Emission trends have been decreasing for many years and will continue to do so for the foreseeable future.
+9. Emission trends have been decreasing for many years and will continue to do so for the foreseeable future.

-The Maryland petition is directed at sources and states that have in fact experienced a significant reduction in NO_x emissions over recent years.
-These reductions not only reflect the good faith of these upwind states in regulating their own sources but also the effectiveness of EPA programs adopted to meet the Good Neighbor provisions of the CAA and to reduce emissions from industrial source categories.
+Pennsylvania and other upwind states have, in fact, experienced a significant reduction in NO_x emissions over recent years.
+These reductions not only reflect the good faith of these upwind states in regulating their own sources but also the effectiveness of EPA programs.